Casper Ware

 NBA EXPERIENCE

-After going undrafted in the 2012 NBA draft, Ware joined the Detroit Pistons for the 2012 NBA Summer League.
+After going undrafted in the 2012 NBA Draft, Casper Ware joined the Detroit Pistons for the 2012 NBA Summer League.
+The following year, he returned to the U.S. for the 2013 NBA Summer League with the Houston Rockets, continuing to pursue his NBA opportunity.

-In July 2014, Ware joined the 76ers for the 2014 NBA Summer League.
-On October 24, he was traded to the Brooklyn Nets in exchange for Marquis Teague and a 2019 second-round pick.
-The next day, he was waived by the Nets.
+Ware joined the 76ers’ 2014 Summer League roster, but before the start of the 2014–15 season, he was traded to the Brooklyn Nets in exchange for Marquis Teague and a future second-round pick.
+The Nets waived him the following day, effectively ending his brief NBA career.

 Ware played 9 games in the NBA.
 He averaged 5.3 points, 1 rebounds, and 1.1 assists per game over his NBA career.